light french gray vs repose gray light french gray vs repose gray

-When I first decided to select the perfect gray for my home renovation, I was torn between two popular Sherwin-Williams contenders: Light French Gray (SW 0055) and Repose Gray (SW 7015).
+When I first decided to select the perfect gray for my home renovation, I faced a tough competition between two popular Sherwin-Williams contenders: Light French Gray and Repose Gray.
 Have you been caught in this same color dilemma?

-Light French Gray captivated me with its refined blue-violet undertones that create a distinctly cool, contemporary feel.
+Light French Gray intrigued me with its soft, blue-violet undertones, which create a distinctly cool, contemporary feel.

 Meanwhile, Repose Gray won me over with its versatile warmth and subtle taupe notes that adapt beautifully to changing light conditions.

-As I tested both colors throughout my home, I discovered how dramatically different they could appear depending on room orientation, lighting, and existing décor.
+As I tested both colors throughout my home, I found out how dramatically different they could appear depending on room orientation, lighting, and existing décor.

 Understanding Paint Color Basics